Memphis Bound Gilbert Gottfried Talks Trump, TV, Life on the Road

 I can turn it on and off.
 And the weird part about it, I've found after doing it for so long, it's like I have two personalities.
 One's not more relevant than the other.

 That's got to be fun for everybody.
-Are their signs friends and family know to look for to know which Gilbert they're getting.
+Are there signs friends and family know to look for to know which Gilbert they're getting.

 In any case the less funny one.
 With the voice or not.